joffrey-bion/krossbow/README.md

 - `krossbow-websocket-spring`: a JVM 8+ implementation of the web socket API using Spring's WebSocketClient.
 Provides both a normal WebSocket client and a SockJS one.
 - `krossbow-websocket-okhttp`: a JVM implementation of the web socket API using OkHttp's WebSocketClient.

+## Contribute

+Don't hesitate to open GitHub issues, even to ask questions or discuss a new feature.
+Pull-requests are welcome, but please open an issue first so that we can discuss the initial design or fix, which may avoid unnecessary work.

+## License

+This project is published under the [MIT license](https://github.com/joffrey-bion/krossbow/blob/master/LICENSE).